lukasstevens/bachelor-thesis/code/cpp/README.md

 # Building
 Before your first build or if you added source files or if you changed the build script run `craftr export`.
 After that you can run `craftr build` to build the project.
 To run the project with your input you can use `craftr build run`.

+# Testing
+When invoking `craftr export` the directory `src/test/resources` is automatically copied to `build/`.
+If you have added new resource files which you need for your tests you have to rerun `craftr export`.